Arizona State University West Valley campus

-Public university in Phoenix, Arizona, U.S.
+Public university campus in Phoenix, Arizona, U.S.

-Arizona State University at the West Valley campus is a public university in Phoenix, Arizona.
-It is one of five university campuses that compose Arizona State University (ASU).
+Arizona State University West Valley campus is one of five university campuses that compose Arizona State University (ASU), located in Phoenix, Arizona.
 The West Valley campus was established by the Arizona Legislature in 1984, and is located in northwest Phoenix, bordering the city of Glendale.

 For many purposes, ASU's campuses are unified as a single institution so the West Valley campus shares students, faculty, administration, and accreditation with the other campuses.
 As of Fall 2009, 10,380 students were enrolled in at least one course on the West Valley campus, while the FTE enrollment for the campus is 6,173.
 Since Fall 2018, on campus enrollment has been about 5,000 on ground students every year.

 In 2008, the West Valley campus was designated as a Phoenix Point of Pride, and in 2011, construction concluded on a large solar array that powers nearly the entire campus with solar power.